developers-hey/api-utils/README.md

 2. **Postman:** Configure the following: `Spanish translation:` Configurar lo siguiente:
 * Add the certificate in Postman of the domain of the APIs that are required to be tested in the Configuration option -> Certificates, file Client_KeyStore_mTLS.p12 `Spanish translation:` Agregar el certificado en Postman del dominio de las APIs que se requiere probar en la opción de Configuración -> Certificados, archivo Client_KeyStore_mTLS.p12
-* Configure the environment variables of the domain to be tested, obtain the necessary information from the API Kit. `Spanish translation:` Configurar las variables de ambiente del doninio a probar, obtener la informacion necesaria del API Kit.
+* Configure the environment variables of the domain to be tested, obtain the necessary information from the API Kit. `Spanish translation:` Configurar las variables de ambiente del dominio a probar, obtener la información necesaria del API Kit.

 ##  Testing ⚙️